62firelight/hangman-python/README.md

 ![image](https://user-images.githubusercontent.com/54054879/184562479-73870741-3dd9-4584-8013-be95b0ab5d40.png)

 ## Notes
 * Pretty much all of the code is left unmodified from when the program was finalized in April 2018, along with all the (rather excessive) comments.
-However, I did comment out one debug statement that would print out the answer every round.
+However, I have commented out a debug statement that would print out the answer every round, along with a win message called "You're winner."
 * The `old` folder contains all of the older versions of the program.
 I had no idea that Git existed at the time, so I resorted to the rather painful method of saving the program as a new file with a different version number.